hipe/tmx/brazen/doc/issues/002-brazen-CLI.md

-## property categorization :#note-600
+## property categorization (:E)

-a central feature of [br] CLI, property categorization is a concrete manifestion of the whole underlying [br] experiment, one that traces its lineage years back to [hl]: the model models its actions' properties with metadata that is processed by the modality to make design decisions about how to express the various properties using appropriate modality-specific mechanics.
+a central feature of [br] CLI, property categorization is a concrete manifestion of the whole underlying [br] experiment, one that traces its lineage years back to [hl]: the model models its actions' properties with metadata that is processed by "modality inference" to make design decisions about how to express the various properties using appropriate modality-specific mechanics.